 See also, Can Robo-FTP pass FTP server logon information via the command line arguments?

 Yes, a file on an FTP site can be easily renamed with a single script command.
 See the FTPRENAME Command in the Help file for more details.

 Yes, it is possible to download all the files in a server directory.
 Optionally all subdirectories and files therein may also be downloaded.
 If a matching directory structure does not exist on the local PC, it will be created.
 Please see the RCVFILE command in the Help file.

 Yes, Robo-FTP has a built in script command that can synchronize files between the local and remote filesystem.
 Robo-FTP can also perform one-way sync (also known as mirroring or creating a mirror).
 For details, please see the Help file page about the SYNC command.

 Yes.
 Please see the Help file under GETSITEFILE for more information about seeing if a particular file exists on the FTP server.

 Yes, Robo-FTP has a sophisticated, built-in scheduler to execute batch processes whenever you like, so you can run your transfers unattended.
-You can get more information in the Help file, under the CRON command.
+You can get more information in the Help file.